£20,500 (7,995,000 Ft) for a completely renovated, 48 Sq. Meter, apartment in Szeged is.....

 As well as the above, this website also explains the way of life in Hungary in terms of its Citizens, Cost Of Living, Public Transport, Leisure Activities, Cultural Festivals and Tourist Sights.

-NOTE WELL - This 'Living In Hungary' website is NOT A TOURIST WEBSITE, even though you might find its linked tourist websites and information useful.
+NOTE - This website is NOT A TOURIST WEBSITE and NOT ALL ABOUT BUDAPEST, even though you might find its linked tourist websites and information useful.
+The tourist web pages are meant for potential property landlords only, to give their tenants some idea as to what to do in a certain city/town/village.

 The information on this website comes directly from my own experiences of living in Hungary (buying a property, renovating it, setting up and paying its bills and visiting government offices) and from contacting other utility companies and government offices around Hungary in terms of enquiring about setting up an account, clarifying situations where there is no meter (gas/electric) installed, asking about refunds, asking hypothetical questions and so on.
 This is so that the information on this website comes straight from the horses mouth and therefore is NOT a Copy & Paste of others, inaccurate, information.

-This Website is dedicated to Tünde, who was at my side every step of the way.
+This Website is dedicated to my Hungarian wife Tünde (then girlfriend), who was at my side every step of the way.
 Through the good times, frustrating times, disappointing times, "I'm giving up" times, "I hate your f**king Hungarian system" times and "It's not going my way" times.
 I could not of bought the apartment without her help, advice and support.
 It's that simple - THANK YOU TÜNDE.

 I actually bought the apartment by accident.
 Tünde and me were walking to her rented apartment, on my first trip to Szeged, when I asked her about the apartment blocks we just passed.
 I thought they were council flats because of their appearance, but she told me "Most, if not all of them, are privately owned" which lead me to ask about rent prices.